Subsystem codes with high thresholds by gauge fixing and reduced qubit overhead: Finite-Rate LDPC Subsystem Codes

 \section{Finite-Rate LDPC Subsystem Codes}

 While the subsystem toric code can be derived from the hexagonal tessellation of a Euclidean surface, we will now show how we can also obtain subsystem codes derived from more general tessellations, including of hyperbolic surfaces.
 A regular tessellation of a surface can be denoted by its Schl\"afli symbol $\{r,s\}$, which indicates that each face in the tessellation is an $r$-gon and $s$ faces meet at each vertex.
 Regular tessellations of hyperbolic surfaces satisfy $1/r+1/s<1/2$.
 Hyperbolic codes, which are subspace codes derived from hyperbolic tessellations, have a finite encoding rate $k/n$ and distance scaling as $O(\log n)$~\cite{freedman2002z2,breuckmann2016constructions}, and it has been shown that they can require a smaller qubit overhead compared to the toric code and surface code for a target logical error rate under a phenomenological error model~\cite{breuckmann2017hyperbolic}.
 However, the stabiliser weight of hyperbolic codes is larger than for the toric code, making syndrome extraction more challenging, and a key benefit of the subsystem hyperbolic code construction we now give is that syndrome extraction can be done with only weight-3 check operators.
+Hyperbolic codes are a promising candidate for experimental realisation in systems that allow variable length connectivity between qubits~\cite{kollar2019hyperbolic}, such as modular architectures~\cite{nickerson2014freely,kalb2017entanglement}, and reduced check-weight simplifies stabiliser readout, as well as reducing crosstalk~\cite{chamberland2020topological}.

 A subsystem hyperbolic code can be obtained by merging multiple vertices of each face of a hyperbolic tessellation.
 For example, a subsystem hyperbolic code can be constructed from a $\{12,3\}$ hyperbolic tessellation by merging four vertices of each 12-gon face, as shown for a single 12-gon in \Cref{fig:clover_merge}.
 In general, breaking an $m$-clover-shaped face introduces~$m$ local loop operators that do not mutually commute.
 They will be interpreted as logical operators of the gauge qubits.
 Note that for a clover with $m$-leaves we introduce $m-1$ linearly independent local loop operators as the product of all $m$ local loops is the original face, which is a stabilizer.